On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack

 \subsection{Theoretical vs Empirical Validation}

-\method guarantees a high detection success rate DSR (e.g., $99.99\%$) when the abnormal inference rate $K$ exceeds a certain threshold.
+\method guarantees a high detection success rate DSR (e.g., $99.99\%$) when the malicious tampering rate $K$ exceeds a certain threshold.
 Eq.~\ref{eq:prob} defines this theoretical threshold for $K$.
 This experiment aims to verify whether DSR approaches the target level when $K$ is near this theoretical threshold.